tin-feather/TinFeather/posts/on-the-idea-of-the-tin-feather/index.rst

 Continued analysis of the Tin Feather programme requires knowledge of the source of the phrase "surveillance capitalism."
-While |I| had a notion as to its meaning, to speak publically with credibility demands knowledge and familiarity of its wider use.
+While |I| had a notion as to its meaning, to speak publicly with credibility demands knowledge and familiarity of its wider use.
 And so |I| am lead to the second work motivating this
 action: Shoshana Zuboff's **The Age of Surveillance Capitalism**.
-From the start, she uncovers and succinctly elucidates what was to me simply a broad sense of disatisfaction, defining and thoroughly analysing surveillance capitalism.
+From the start, she uncovers and succinctly elucidates what was to me simply a broad sense of dissatisfaction, defining and thoroughly analyzing surveillance capitalism.
 She raises a call to arms, offering her extensive research to inform us of what we face.
 Be warned; it is a problem more serious than |I| suspected.